TeXitoi/keyberon/README.md

 ## I want to use your rust firmware, but not your case

-You have basically 2 options: handwire your keyboard with your case (using a plate and case from the market should be OK as long as you can find a place for the blue pill and the USB connector), or you can buy a PCB with support for a STM32F103 microcontroller, as this is the only microcontroller that have a USB stack in rust at the time of writing.
-[Cannon Keys](https://cannonkeys.com/) proposes PCBs that use the blue pill as the microcontroller, and thus should be fully compatible with the Keyberon firmware (modulo a pin modification, and without support for LED).
+You have basically 2 options: hand wire your keyboard with your case (using a plate and case from the market should be OK as long as you can find a place for the blue pill and the USB connector), or you can buy a PCB with support for a STM32F103 micro-controller, as this is the only micro-controller that have a USB stack in rust at the time of writing.
+[Cannon Keys](https://cannonkeys.com/) proposes PCB that use the blue pill as the micro-controller, and thus should be fully compatible with the Keyberon firmware (modulo a pin modification, and without support for LED).

 Please open a PR if you try anything on this side.

 ## Keyberon, what's that name?

 To find new, findable and memorable project names, some persons in the rust community try to mix the name of a city with some keyword related to the project.
-For example, you have the [Tokio project](https://tokio.rs/) that derive its name from the japanese capital Tokyo and IO for Input Output, the main subject of this project.
+For example, you have the [Tokio project](https://tokio.rs/) that derive its name from the Japanese capital Tokyo and IO for Input Output, the main subject of this project.

 So, I have to find such a name.
 In the mechanical keyboard community, "keeb" is slang for keyboard.
 Thus, I searched for a city with the sound [kib], preferably in France as it is the country of origin of the project.
 I found [Quiberon](https://en.wikipedia.org/wiki/Quiberon), and thus I named the project Keyberon.

 ## What is this black and white pattern on your keyboard?

 I'm fascinated by [isomorphic keyboards](https://en.wikipedia.org/wiki/Isomorphic_keyboard).
 Thus, I've searched a bit which vectors can do a great isomorphic keyboard on a 12x5 grid.
 After some trial and errors, I found that a major third left, and a minor third up is promising.
-Then, searching for an origin, I found one that do a great symetry on the home row using the colors of the piano keys.
+Then, searching for an origin, I found one that do a great symmetry on the home row using the colors of the piano keys.

 So, the black keys on the home row are G#, the whites at left of G# are C, and the whites above G# are B, and so on.